-One way of allowing users to access an alternative language or country site is to use pull-down lists (with the select element in HTML).
+If you have a large number of options, one way of allowing users to access an alternative language or country site is to use pull-down lists (with the select element in HTML).

 Here is an example.
 My personal preference would be to use the native translation of the country name first and put the English version in parentheses after.
-It can be useful, however, to have both as shown here.
+It can be useful, however, to have both as shown here (though inconsistently).
+My preference would also be to put the non-English first, and add the English in parentheses after (unlike this example).